 - Car loan is flexible – you can choose the payback period from one to five years.

-- Thanks to car loan, you become a legal owner of the car just after the purchase.
-So, contrary to leasing contracts, you can immediately modify the car exactly how you want.
+- Thanks to a car loan, you become a legal owner of the car just after the purchase.
+So, contrary to leasing contracts, you can immediately modify the car exactly as you desire.

 - If you do not have a good credit score, you will not get a car loan.

-- In the case of car loan, the monthly installments may be higher than in other forms of financing the purchase (e.g. leasing).
+- In the case of a car loan, the monthly installments may be higher than in other forms of financing the purchase (e.g., leasing).

-- Contrary to the leasing agreement, you are responsible for the service and all of the repairs of the vehicle.
+- Contrary to the leasing agreements, you are responsible for the service and all vehicle repairs.

-- Due to the car depreciation, each year your car will be worth less.
+- Due to the car depreciation, your car will be worth less each year.
 When you decide to sell it, it will be considerably cheaper than at the time of purchase.